 Centurial is written in English with a European flavor.
 You may want to view the three tutorials on YouTube before you download and start working with Centurial.
 They will explain quite a bit about how the author uses it and the potential use cases you may have for it.

 Overall, I think Centurial is quite an achievement software-wise.
 It is not really intuitive but then genealogy itself isn’t all that easy.
 As it has only been around for a couple of years, I doubt many people have heard of it, though.
 I recommend it for intermediate or advanced genealogists.

-Centurial is available here: https://www.centurial.net/, and is free at the moment although it does require registration and some data collection by the author.
+Centurial is available here: https://www.centurial.net/, and was free in 2019.
+It does require registration and some data collection by the author.
 It is also a Windows-only product (7, 8, or 10) and requires a recent version of the .NET framework.
 Personally, I’d like to see a Linux version as well because that’s what I use most of the time.